Published Date :

 Partner with DITS to upgrade your software and unlock new possibilities in patient care.

 In healthcare, a legacy system is basically an old software or technology platform that’s still being used, even though there are much better, more advanced options out there.
-These systems have been in place for years—sometimes decades—and are so deeply integrated into daily operations that healthcare organizations hesitate to replace them, despite their growing problems.
+These systems have been in place for years or sometimes decades and are so deeply integrated into daily operations that healthcare organizations hesitate to replace them, despite their growing problems.

 While they might still “work,” legacy systems come with their fair share of headaches: